Esri/explorer-integration/README.md

 #### What is the Explorer for ArcGIS URL scheme?

 A URL scheme allows you to launch a native app from another app, website, or email.
-You can set options in the URL that will be passed to the app you want to open, causing it to perform specific functions, such as searching for opening a map to a specific centered location and scale.
-This capability is available on Explorer for ArcGIS in the iOS Beta version.
+You can set options in the URL that will be passed to the app you want to open, causing it to perform specific functions, such as opening a map to a specific location and scale.
+This capability is available on Explorer for ArcGIS for iOS and Android.

 #### Basic URL scheme structure